kencx/source/content/posts/caddy-git/index.md

 All that's left now is to build a custom Caddy image with our fork and run it.

 {{< details "Building the custom Caddy image" >}}
-I should also mention: in order to use Caddy with plugins, you must build a new Caddy Docker image from the base image.
-Thankfully, we can use `xcaddy` to do this simply.
-It also supports forks and branches:
+[xcaddy](https://github.com/caddyserver/xcaddy) can do this very simply as it supports forks and branches:

 ```Dockerfile
 FROM caddy:2.7.5-builder-alpine AS builder